abdealijaroli/gogem/README.md

 # leakybucket

-## An alternative to sitegpt.ai along with PDF support!
+## An alternative to sitegpt.ai along with PDF support! (project currently under development)